Garda Commissioner says no failure in response to ‘unprecedented’ Dublin riots

 Drew Harris said that some people involved in the Dublin riots were ‘a danger to society’.

-The head of Ireland’s police force has said that there was no failure in the policing response to riots in Dublin city, which saw millions of euros of damage caused to public infrastructure and shops looted.
+The head of Ireland’s police force has said he has no intention of resigning and there was no failure in the policing response to riots in Dublin city, which saw millions of euros of damage caused to public infrastructure and shops looted.

 The scenes last Thursday, which made headlines across the world, have put pressure on the Government over its ability to maintain safety in the Irish capital.